All-in-one POS system and integrated back office suite built for grocery

 -

-Crafting hardware experiences for early-stage startup is difficult and cost prohibitive.
-Many hack together parts from Amazon and with some double sided tape.
+Crafting hardware experiences for early-stage startup is difficult and cost prohibitive—many hack and tape together parts from Amazon.

-We redesigned both sides of the Vori POS to craft early adopter experience and optimize the hardware rollout at no additional cost.
+We redesigned the Vori POS to craft early adopter experiences and optimize the hardware rollout at no additional cost.

 The iPad display and payment terminal work together to let shoppers review their items and complete checkout.
 The card slot is highlighted in Vori’s brand color to make it easy to locate.